francescopapaleo/jnd-brightness/project.md

 50

-All of the samples have equal loudness =  -26.5 LUFS.
+All the samples have equal loudness =  -26.5 LUFS.

 	Once all the samples are generated, a calculation of the spectral centroids has to be computed.
 Of course, the centroid of An will be smaller than the centroid of An+1 and the centroid of Bnkis smaller than the centroid of Bn(k+1)